jp-wang/jp-wang.github.io/_posts/2019-10-10-deep-dive-into-generics03.md

 nums[0] = new Long(100L); // Will get compile error, such as `Number[]` is a covariant type that supports read-only.
 ```

 Why didn't Java handle it like this?
 I think the major reason is the trade-off they have chosen to make array real useful for most of cases.
 For example, you have a sequence of items that you want to swap their order.
 Keep in mind that you didn't have the collection framework to server it at that old age, the only structure you had was array.
-To make the method really ususful for all different arrays, you have to define the array type to be `object[]`.
+To make the method really useful for all different arrays, you have to define the array type to be `object[]`.
 So if you add read-only restriction on it, then it won't be useful.

 ```java
 void swap(object[] items) {